dnlggr/JOSESwift/README.md

 ### JWS: Digital Signatures

-A `JWS` encapsulates and secures data using a digital signature which can be verified by the receiver of the `JWS`.
+A <code>JWS<code> encapsulates and secures data using a digital signature which can be verified by the receiver of the <code>JWS<code>.

 #### Signing Data